Could the new coronavirus weaken 'anti-vaxxers'?

 But some virologists say the quest for a vaccine is so widely supported that resistance will be eroded.

-The latest national surveys by pollster ORB International for the Vaccine Confidence Project (VCP), which monitors attitudes to immunization, appear to support this idea.
+The latest national surveys by pollster ORB International for the Vaccine Confidence Project (VCP), which monitors attitudes to immunisation, appear to support this idea.

 In Australia, the VCP’s figure was also 7%, while Britain, where about 2,000 people were polled, and Austria registered 5% opposition in polls there a week later.